jsoref/ceph/doc/rados/configuration/bluestore-config-ref.rst

-When an RGW bucket pool contains many relatively large user objects, the effect of this phenomenon is often negligible, but should be considered for deployments that expect a signficiant fraction of relatively small objects.
+When an RGW bucket pool contains many relatively large user objects, the effect of this phenomenon is often negligible, but should be considered for deployments that expect a significant fraction of relatively small objects.

 The 4KB default value aligns well with conventional HDD and SSD devices.
 Some new coarse-IU (Indirection Unit) QLC SSDs however perform and wear best